CAVaccineInventory/vial/docs/api.md

 Make sure you pick import refs that won't be used by anyone else: using a prefix that matches the location you are pulling from is a good idea.

-Try this API at https://vial-staging.calltheshots.us/api/importLocations/debug
+Try this API: at https://vial-staging.calltheshots.us/api/importLocations/debug

 ## POST /api/updateLocations